 Beyond its being a wonderful wine in any case, what makes it super-attractive is the price.
 We’ve toiled to be a direct importer from Chevrot (one of very few, and by far the most reasonably-priced) and, as you may have spotted with us, we’re not into weighty margins.
 What you therefore get with the Sur le Chêne is a top-scoring, super-flavoured Burgundy from a much-vaunted vintage… for just £21.00.
 Frankly, most other UK outfits would be selling this well north of £25 and perhaps as high as £30.

 Outscoring the Chevrot by a point - to land a heady 96 - is the slightly pricier Domaine Antoine Olivier Santenay Les Charmes 2015 at £29.90 (alas, we cannot import this directly).
-The family approach of Chevrot is every bit of strong at Olivier, where Antoine and Rachel, grandchildren of the founder and based in Santenay, produce a stunning fleet of village-level and Premier Cru reds and whites, predominantly from the south and central Côte de Beaune.
+The family approach of Chevrot is every bit as strong at Olivier, where Antoine and Rachel, grandchildren of the founder and based in Santenay, produce a stunning fleet of village-level and Premier Cru reds and whites, predominantly from the south and central Côte de Beaune.
 We have recently taken on a broad range of their wines (3 reds, 3 whites) - click here.
 These are truly stunning Burgundies indeed and increasingly among our “go-to” wines.

 The Les Charmes 2015 shows all the richness, fruit and flavour of Chevrot’s Sur le Chêne 2015 above.
 The differences are fine indeed.
 Pushed into a corner, one might say that the Olivier sacrifices a little fruity rusticity to gain a little more restraint, elegance and a longer finish, with just a little more overt oak (again, all very controlled).